Apalon/translation-tool/README.md

 - If there is a translatable string to be added to the project, it should be added to the corresponding worksheet.
 - Since these strings.xml files are always generated at build time, they should never be manually changed and they should not be checked in to the repo with the code.
 - The older strings which are not translated/translatable are placed in a file called `strings-untranslated.xml`.
 Developers should use this file to add additional strings which cannot be translated.

+Legal Disclaimer:

+- This documentation, including any code shown in it, is licensed under the Apache 2.0 license (terms available at http://www.apache.org/licenses/LICENSE-2.0 and on the link above at "license").
+A right to Aplaon's and our Affiliates trademarks and other brand features are not included in the license.